Swiss overwhelmingly reject ban on animal testing | DW | 13.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Voters have decisively rejected a plan to make Switzerland the first country to ban experiments on animals, according to results 79 percent of voters did not support the ban.
+Voters have decisively rejected a plan to make Switzerland the first country to ban experiments on animals, according to results 79% of voters did not support the ban.

 Campaigners want to ban animal testing in Switzerland, but the government says a ban would have a massive impact on medical research